CPK Insurance

 Commercial crime insurance in Massachusetts is especially relevant for businesses that move money, process payments, or give employees access to financial systems.
 Healthcare & Social Assistance, the state’s largest employment sector at 18.2%, often has billing, reimbursement, and payment workflows that can create exposure to employee dishonesty insurance in Massachusetts needs.
 Professional & Technical Services, which accounts for 11.4% of employment, may rely on online banking, vendor payments, and sensitive financial access, making computer fraud coverage in Massachusetts an important review point.
 Finance & Insurance businesses, retail trade operations, and education organizations also commonly need to think about forgery and alteration coverage in Massachusetts and funds transfer fraud coverage in Massachusetts.

-Small businesses are particularly important here because 99.5% of Massachusetts businesses are small, and the product data notes that smaller firms often have fewer internal controls.
+Small businesses are particularly important here because 99.5% of Massachusetts businesses are small, and smaller firms often have fewer internal controls.
 That matters whether the business is in Boston, Cambridge, Springfield, Worcester, or along the North Shore.
 A small accounting office may need protection against altered checks or fraudulent transfer instructions.
 A retail shop may need money and securities coverage if it keeps cash on site or deposits frequently.
 A healthcare practice may need employee theft coverage in Massachusetts if staff members can access payments, refunds, or patient account funds.

 There is also a compliance angle.
 Massachusetts requires workers’ compensation for businesses with at least one employee, but that requirement does not replace commercial crime insurance.
 Instead, crime coverage fills the gap for employee theft, forgery, embezzlement, social engineering, and funds transfer losses that standard liability policies do not cover.
-For businesses in a state with an above-average premium index and strong insurer competition, the question is usually not whether crime coverage is relevant, but how to match it to the way your Massachusetts operation handles cash, checks, and digital transfers.
+For businesses in a state with above-average premiums and strong insurer competition, the question is usually not whether crime coverage is relevant, but how to match it to the way your Massachusetts operation handles cash, checks, and digital transfers.

 Commercial Crime Insurance by City in Massachusetts